dottomeister/ACLAR/README.md

 ### Summary

-A simple game about balance, and trying to land a rocket upright.
+A simple game (made in unity) about balance, and trying to land a rocket upright.
 Press A and D to rotate the rocket around, and SPACE to trigger the booster.

 Try not to hit the birds on your way down!